-OUR SELL-OUT SHOW IS BACK IN THIS
+OUR SELL-OUT SHOW IS BACK FOR ITS FOURTH LONDON RUN

 Penny and Anthony were once an item, but things went pear shaped and they broke up.
 Now Penny has accepted a job directing Anthony’s play and they’re all set to hold auditions.
 Anthony is wounded and Penny’s soon wondering whether working with her ex was her best idea.
 And then the actors arrive with enough emotional baggage to fill the dressing room.
 What could possibly go wrong?

 The 13 to 18 June 2023 run at Upstairs at the Gatehouse will be directed by Katherine Reilly and Ursula Campbell.
 The play will once again feature Matthew Parker, who was nominated for an Off West End Award for lead performance in this play.

 ‘So, the speeches you’ll hear tonight are intended for use in that oddly artificial barometer of talent: the audition.
 They are all audition speeches.
 And it so happens that you’re going to see actors performing these speeches as audition pieces, as they’re here to audition for this play.
 Complicated, isn’t it?’

 The Play with Speeches is a new comedy by James Woolf.

 'I’ll finish on a plea for 2023.
 Can we have more unabashed comedies like The Play with Speeches at the Jack Studio Theatre?'

 Gary Naylor in his end of year review for Broadway World.

 OFF WEST END NOMINATION FOR LEAD PERFORMANCE IN A PLAY – Matthew Parker.